 Practitioners will work with parents and carers to demonstrate how their child can be engaged through an irresistible invitation to learn.
-Engage will be offered to families of children with specific developmental needs relating to their social interactions with the world and people around them.
+ATTENTION will be offered to families of children with confirmed or suspected Autism Spectrum Conditions; who require early intervention due to their social interactions with the world and people around them.
 To see the approach in action, or to find out more; please visit www.ginadavies.co.uk/

 Intensive interaction is a practical approach that can help people of all ages with communication and/or social barriers as a result of profound and complex behavioural and developmental diagnoses.
 The focus is on the individual and their existing interactions and communication with the outside world.
 Importantly, Intensive Interaction is a child-led form of engagement.
 Parents will learn to explore the world from the view point of their child.
 Responding to activities and stimuli in a similar way to their child, through mirroring and shared participation.
 Intensive Interaction can help families support the development of their child’s social skills, it improves two-way communication, increases empathy, and can complement appropriate coping strategies during periods of anxiety and stress.

 PLAY is offered each week, it is a session with less routine and structure than our more specialist activities, but it is still a vital area of the programme that allows free-play, relaxed social interaction between children, and further networking opportunities for parents and carers.

 Musical Mondays (coming in 2021):

 Hosted at the Nansa Families’ Centre in Norwich, Musical Mondays will be delivered in partnership with local charity; Musical Keys.